Ricette di Sicilia

 - 6

-Add the rosemary, thyme and bay leaves and cook for a couple of minutes.
+Add the rosemary, thyme and bay leaves and cook for a couple of minutes to release their aromas.

 - 7

-Pour in the red wine and let the alcohol evaporate.
+Pour in the red wine and allow the alcohol to evaporate.

 - 8

-Add the tomato sauce and some vegetable or meat stock, then simmer on a low heat for about 1 hour, until the sauce thickens and the rabbit becomes tender.
-Adjust with salt and black pepper.
+Stir in the tomato purée and some vegetable or meat stock, then simmer gently for about an hour until the sauce thickens and the rabbit is tender.
+Season with salt and freshly ground black pepper to taste.

 - 9

-Serve the hunter’s rabbit piping hot with potatoes or seasonal vegetables.
+Serve the hunter’s rabbit piping hot, accompanied by roast potatoes or your favourite seasonal vegetables.

 💡 Tips and Variations